 My first chance to get “out” came soon after my 21st birthday when I was offered a job as a trainee service engineer for a Swiss compressor company, which allowed me to see a lot of the UK and Ireland and four years later led to job in the oil and gas industry in Libya.

 Libya was not the end of the world, it just felt that you could see it from there… But the work-cycle was six weeks on and three weeks off and those three weeks off allowed me to travel and led to my first experience of scuba diving – on the Mediterranean island of Malta.

 That was in 1978, when recreational diving was loosely regulated, and a one day introductory course got me a “dive card” that allowed me dive the many sites around the island, which I have to say is pretty scary in retrospect!

 The job in Libya was supposed to be for one year – but it was 14 years, a wife, two kids and four countries later before we decided it was time to move on and leave the Middle East to head down-under for a new life in Australia.

-My time in the Middle East, and particularly the 7 years we spent in Bahrain, allowed me to move on from my Maltese dive card and qualify as a BSAC Advanced Instructor & PADI Divemaster.
-Bahrain has some good offshore sites (see the Articles section), but you had to go a long way to get to them and most of the closer sites were not particularly good.
+My time in the Middle East, and particularly the 7 years we spent in Bahrain, allowed me to move on from my Maltese dive card and learn to dive properly – eventually qualifying as a BSAC Advanced Instructor and then later as a PADI Divemaster.